Tax residency in Dubai · Tax Residency Certificate

 Centre of vital interests.

-Any day (or any fraction of a day, however brief) you spend in the UAE counts as a full day.
+Any day (or any fraction of a day, however brief) you spend in Dubai or elsewhere in the UAE counts as a full day.
 The days do not need to be consecutive.

-"Being present" means being inside the borders of the UAE.
+"Being present" means being inside the borders of the UAE, including Dubai.
 The day count is identical for the 183-day test and the 90-day test.

 A house, apartment or furnished room available to you on a continuous and regular basis.
 It may be rented or assigned (ownership and rent are not required), but a hotel booked occasionally does not count.

-A contract with an employer established or recognised in the UAE, under its direction and for remuneration.
+A contract with an employer established or recognised in Dubai or elsewhere in the UAE, under its direction and for remuneration.
 Full-time or part-time, fixed-term or indefinite contracts are valid.
 Volunteer work does not count.

 An activity carried out on a regular, continuous and independent basis: industrial, commercial, professional, vocational or service-based.
 Generating profit is not required for an activity to qualify as a business.

-If you remain in the UAE due to an unforeseeable and involuntary event (a national emergency, a serious illness), those days may be excluded from the physical presence count.
+If you remain in Dubai or elsewhere in the UAE due to an unforeseeable and involuntary event (a national emergency, a serious illness), those days may be excluded from the physical presence count.

 Six steps: from confirming which residency pathway you meet to receiving the electronic certificate issued by the FTA.